RubixML/ML/docs/datasets/api.md

 // Split the dataset into training and testing sets 80/20.
 [$training, $testing] = $dataset->split(0.8);

-// Partition the dataset by the feature column at index 4 by value '50' [$left, $right] = $dataset->partition(4, 50);
+// Partition the dataset by the feature column at offset 4 by value '50' [$left, $right] = $dataset->partition(4, 50);
 ```